hytheaway/pffdtd/README.md

 # PFFDTD (pretty fast FDTD)

 **This fork is intended for Arch Linux running Wayland _without_ GPU acceleration (at the moment).**

+Should be ran on Linux, macOS and Windows have basic pickling issues.
+Don't bother with pip, use conda instead. numpy _must_ be below 2.0 if you want to use mayavi, I used 1.26.4.
+Else, fallback to polyscope.
+For compatibility, you may also want to use a version of Python close to 3.9 - I included 3.11.15.

+When running fdtd/sim_fdtd.py, the command that works for me is:
+`PYTHON=./python python -m fdtd.sim_fdtd --data_dir ~/dev/GitHub_Local/Repositories/pffdtd/data/sim_data/ctk_cart/viz` (or similar) ran
+from repo root.

 ![PFFDTD Screenshot](https://github.com/bsxfun/pffdtd/raw/main/screenshot.png)

 PFFDTD is an implementation of finite-difference time-domain (FDTD) simulation for 3D room acoustics, which includes an accompanying set of tools for simulation setup and processing of input/output signals.
 This software is intended for research use with powerful workstations or single-node remote servers with one or more Nvidia GPUs (using CUDA).
 PFFDTD was designed be "pretty fast" when run on GPUs – at least for FDTD simulations (the name is mostly intended as a pun).

 ## Features